Marvin Filipo: Playing career

 He made the 2009 Country Firsts Team, while playing for Nelson Bay, which caught the interest of the Newcastle Knights.

 In 2010, Filipo joined the Newcastle Knights on a second-tier contract.
-He played for the Knights' NSW Cup reserve-grade team from 2010 to 2012 and was named the Centurions, Knights' feeder team, Player of the Year in 2010.
+He played for the Knights' NSW Cup reserve-grade team from 2010 to 2012 and was named the Centurions, Newcastle's feeder team, Player of the Year in 2010.

-In Round 10 of the 2011 NRL season, Filipo made his NRL debut for the Knights against his former team, the New Zealand Warriors.
+In round 10 of the 2011 NRL season, Filipo made his NRL debut for the Newcastle side against his former team, the New Zealand Warriors.

-In August 2011, Filipo re-signed with the Knights on a 1-year contract.
+In August 2011, Filipo re-signed with Newcastle on a one-year contract.

-On 30 August 2012, Filipo again re-signed with the Knights on a 1-year contract.
+On 30 August 2012, Filipo again re-signed with Newcastle on a one-year contract.